By Gwen Hilary

-For a print friendly version of the transcript, click here: When-Summer-Came-Summer-Vacations-in-the-Segregated-South
+For a print friendly version of the transcript, click here: When-Summer-Came

 - Why would African Americans send their children back down South in the summertime, after they had left behind the discrimination and mistreatment they often endured while living there?

 - Have you ever experienced or seen others experience racism or discrimination of any kind?
 Describe the experience and how you reacted or coped with it.

 - What are some ways that people can become advocates or builders of acceptance of others who are discriminated against in our society?